 Notre Dame beat Louisville 5 to 2 on Saturday, April 14th.

 AS A JUNIOR:Became a mainstay at the back of the singles lineup, piling up 21 wins (21-6) playing primarily at five and six singles during the spring season ... went 8-1 with one unfinished match over last 10 contests ... sported an 8-3 record at five singles and 10-3 mark at six ... went 27-12 including the fall, marking his third consecutive year with 20 or more wins ... upset then-No. 85 Panav Jha of Kentucky, 1-6, 6-0, 6-2 ... won 17 of his 21 spring matches in straight sets ... won matches over opponents from ranked teams Illinois, Cornell, Wake Forest, Kentucky, Michigan, Michigan State, Maryland, Texas A&M, Louisville and Vanderbilt ... also went 5-2 in doubles during the fall season, teaming primarily with Ryan Bandy ... went 2-0 at the Illini Invitational and 2-1 at the Tom Fallon Invitational ... named a BIG EAST Academic All-Star ... participated in the 2011-12 Rosenthal Leadership Academy ... earned a Monogram.

 AS A SOPHOMORE:Reached the 20-win plateau for the second-straight season, posting a record of 21-11 in singles play that saw him go 16-5 on the dual campaign, primarily at the No. 6 court ... named member of BIG EAST Academic All-Star team ... recorded one win over a ranked opponent ... went 3-1 at season-opening Fighting Illini Invitational, defeating Illinois' Brian Alden (5-7, 6-2, 6-2), Alabama's Trey Walston (6-0, 6-3) and Wake Forest's Amogh Prabhakar (6-1, 4-6, 6-3) ... after starting the dual season 1-2, went on to post a record of 15-3 through the close of the season ... dropped only six total sets during that span ... highlight of the year came when he defeated #2 Ohio State's 67th-ranked Balazs Novak (3-6, 7-5, 1-0) in come-from-behind fashion ... recorded two match-clinching points ... saw limited action in doubles, finishing with a mark of 1-3 ... lone win of the season came at the Fighting Illini Invitational as he and teammate Matt Johnson defeated Alabama's Jarryd Botha and Trey Walston, 8-3 ... named to the Dean's List during the spring semester ... earned a Monogram.

 AS A FRESHMAN:Posted a 23-11 in singles play, with a 15-8 mark on the dual season ... played the majority of the season at the No. 6 position ... earned Notre Dame's first singles win of the season with a victory over #75 William & Mary's Adrian Vodislav, 6-0, 6-1 ... easily defeated Grant Ive of #35 Tulsa, 6-2, 6-0 ... brought the Irish back for a win over Florida State with a 6-3, 6-3 win over Jordan Kelly-Houston ... completed the Notre Dame comeback over #26 Fresno State with a win at sixth singles over Siddarth Alapati ... earned the lone Irish point against Texas A&M ... defeated rival Louisville in a 6-1, 3-6, 6-4 win over Andrew Carter ... got the Irish on the board against Wisconsin with a win over Michael Dierberger at No. 6 singles ... cruised past Georgetown's Tim Walsh 6-1, 6-0 to advance to the BIG EAST semifinals ... earned a Monogram.

-HIGH SCHOOL & PERSONAL DATA:Graduated from Pine Crest (Fla.) ... played ATP Futures events in the summer of 2009 ... posted an overall juniors record of 36-12 in 2008, including a 14-6 mark versus five-star recruits ... ranked 19th in the nation by tennisrecruiting.net ... advanced to the finals of the 2009 BMW Tennis Championships Pre-Qualifier in February and March of 2009 ... his run to the finals included knocking-off top-seeded Joe Cadogan (6-1, 4-6, 6-3) in the semifinals and downing fourth-seeded Derek Madon in the round of 64 ... made it through the pre-qualifying wildcard tournament of the Delray Beach International Tennis Championships (an ATP Tour Event) in November of 2008 ... finished third at the Florida State Junior Closed Championships in Daytona Beach in the summer of 2008 ... the son of Karin and Blas Moros ... oldest of three siblings ... born in Seattle, Wash. ... enrolled in the Mendoza College of Business as a finance major.
+HIGH SCHOOL & PERSONAL DATA:Graduated from Pine Crest (Fla.) ... played ATP Futures events in the summer of 2009 ... posted an overall juniors record of 36-12 in 2008, including a 14-6 mark versus five-star recruits ... ranked 19th in the nation by tennisrecruiting.net ... advanced to the finals of the 2009 BMW Tennis Championships Pre-Qualifier in February and March of 2009 ... his run to the finals included knocking-off top-seeded Joe Cadogan (6-1, 4-6, 6-3) in the semifinals and downing fourth-seeded Derek Madon in the round of 64 ... made it through the pre-qualifying wildcard tournament of the Delray Beach International Tennis Championships (an ATP Tour Event) in November of 2008 ... finished third at the Florida State Junior Closed Championships in Daytona Beach in the summer of 2008 ... the son of Karin and Blas Moros ... oldest of three siblings ... born in Seattle, Wash. ... graduated from the Mendoza College of Business with a degree in finance.